 In this policy stream, students are engaged in the study of today's most significant societal challenges and welfare state transformations, at the intersection between welfare systems, demographic shifts, globalization dynamics and the increasing social equity concerns in education, employment, income, health and well-being.
 Students learn about the latest social policy theoretical and empirical research in interdisciplinary perspectives and gain an understanding of the mechanisms by which policy patterns and trends impact social change.

-In addition to their core courses, students will have the opportunity to choose elective courses covering other policy areas such as urban policy, education policy, environmental policy and sciences, research and ethics.
+In addition to their core courses, students will have the opportunity to choose elective courses covering other policy areas such as Social Economy, Migrations, Ageing, etc.

 Graduates from this policy stream are well-positioned to pursue careers related to public service at the local, national and international levels in a diversity of fields such as education, employment, development and social protection.
 Graduates might consider a range of careers, including but not limited to, work in various international or non-profit organizations engaged in development, migration, global inequality, and for-profit organizations engaged in social policy and social change.